Smartling/SmartlingHelp/_sections/managing-content/linguistic-assets.md

   reviewed: false
 ---

+Linguistic Assets are resources that help you develop quality translations fast.
+There are four types of linguistic asset:

+  * Style Guide - information about your brand and house style to help translators choose an appropriate style.
+  * Glossary - information on key terms for your brand to make sure they are treated correctly and consistently in your translated content.
+  * Translation Memory - all translations are stored in a Translation Memory so they can be used again for simliar source content in the future.
+  * Leverage Configuration - a collection of Translation Memories and other translations available to be reused.

 Instead of managing your Glossaries, Style Guides and Translation Memories, on a project-by-project basis, Smartling  gives you one place to manage all Linguistic Assets for your account.
 Your Assets are then combined into Linguistic Packages that can be assigned to a Smartling project.